botesjuan/Active-Directory-PowerShell-Scripts/README.md

 1. Extract a list of notable AD User Accounts that have not change their passwords and did not logon since given date. - Dormant
 2. List all possible accounts with SPN values kerberoastable from Active Directory.
 3. High value AD Computers
+4. Get the current user running permissions for all objects ACL
-4. Password Spray single password against list of usernames.
+5. Password Spray single password against list of usernames.

 ----